 From time to time we feature different members of our team, to learn more about them and their pursuits.
 We decided to interview her as a Featured Team Member from Norman!
 Keep reading to learn more about Katie and her work with us.

 Our warm-hearted designer in the office, Katie is always ready to help or lend some cheer.
 Allshore’s Chief Operations Officer Tara Waddle told us, “Katie has been an excellent addition to the Allshore team and family.
-Between her excellent coordination skills as a client relations manager, and her creative eye for our Allshore design work, it's been an awesome experience to see her growth over the past year.
+Between her excellent coordination skills as a client success manager, and her creative eye for our Allshore design work, it's been an awesome experience to see her growth over the past year.
 Thank you for your great work, Katie!"

 A coworker of Katie’s, Anne Sutherland, said: “Katie is awesome to work with.
 Whenever I need an image for a holiday, or a document edited in Photoshop, I can just tell her the basics of what I need and I get a beautiful finished product.
 I couldn’t do without her design eye.
 She’s also great to have in the office and is a lot of fun to work with.
 She always can cheer me up if I’m having a tough day!”

 So Katie, tell us about yourself!
 Your humble beginnings, your rise to stardom, your backstory.